Tipping Point North South

 The Five Percent Campaign has been developed by Tipping Point North South as a stand-alone proposal by Deborah Burton and Ho-Chih Lin.
 TPNS co-founder Kevin McCullough is the Campaign Development Consultant.
 (Short biographies below)

-Tipping Point North South’s main activity (and which it trades as) is Tipping Point Film Fund (TPFF), supporting a small number of films in an executive producing role and working closely on their respective call to action outreach campaigns.
+Tipping Point North South’s key activity to date (and which it trades as) has been its Tipping Point Film Fund work, supporting a small number of films in an executive producing role and working on call to action outreach campaigns.
+TPNS has also co-produced events as well as developing its own campaigns- Make Apartheid History and From Pink to Prevention.

 The Five Percent Campaign team